rfo909/CFT/README.md

 [Full Youtube tutorial](https://www.youtube.com/playlist?list=PLj58HwpT4Qy80WhDBycFKxIhWFzv5WkwO)

-# Testbed for language mechanisms
+# Some oddities

-Having "always" been interested in language construction, CFT has also become a bit of a "testbed" for mechanisms which are perhaps a bit unusual.
+CFT is kind of a Domain Specific Language, and the initial concept was that of entering code interactively, one line at a time.
+This means the syntax needed to be compact.

-It is the first time I've written an interactively parsed language.
+Over time, editing script files in editors became the norm.
+The shortcut '@e' is frequently used, as it opens current script in your favourite editor.
+The interactive terminal window is useful not just for running your functions, but also for looking up functions inside all types of objects, and inspecting library scripts.

 Below are some of the peculiarities of CFT.

 ## Everything is code

-There is the strong adherence to code over values, which means there are no global variables, only functions.
+There is a strong adherence to code over values, which means there are no global variables, only functions.

 This resulted in the "synthesis" mechanism, which converts values, such as a string, a dictionary, or a list of files, to code, which can then be stored on file, to be loaded and eval'ed later, or added as a custom function.

-When the code is run, it produces the original data, but avoids all concurrency issues by returning new objects every time.
+When synthesized code is run, it produces the original data, but avoids all concurrency issues by returning new objects every time.

 ## Compact syntax - no custom classes